RonenNess/BonEngine/README.md

 - Added method to generate image asset from screen.
 - Added DropDown UI element.
 - Fixed state bug when switching effects.
+- Added validation that effect is active before setting uniforms.

 ## In Memory Of Bonnie